nokxs/trello-backupper/Readme.md

 By default http GET is used.
 See the docs in the dotnet tool or docker section on how to specify the method.

-Both allow specifying the following methods:
+The following methods are supported:

 - GET
 - POST